top of page

 My Experience

-am a registered Clinical Psychologist working in private practice.
+I am a registered Clinical Psychologist working in private practice.
 I completed a clinical doctorate at Griffith University which is a seven year program.
 I have been working in private practice since 2007 treating adults.
 I have extensive experience in working with those with complex mental health difficulties, particularly complex trauma, adult survivors of child sexual abuse, post-traumatic stress, chronic pain, dementia, psychosis, grief and loss, and adult ADHD.
-I have much experience with disability support applications (Centrelink), work cover clients as well as NDIS applications and support.
+I have much experience with disability support applications (Centrelink), and Work Cover clients.

 My Approach